Great Book, Inspiring Author

 Emotional Power, Maybe a Bit Much, Though?

 If you don’t at least tear up reading this book, you have no soul.
 But if you don’t start getting concerned about the repetitiveness on stories of poverty no matter how gripping, you have no clue.
-I mean, if you want to run for president, where is your foreign policy, your policy on NAFTA? etc. And so we have to ask a critical question which is whether Elizabeth Warren being political in her storytelling?
+I mean, if you want to run for president, where is your foreign policy, your policy on NAFTA? etc. And so we have to ask a critical question which is whether Elizabeth Warren is being too-one-note in her storytelling?
 Of course, she’s running in 2020.
 Does this book detail policy objectives?
 Heck no!
 Watching Warren grilling a Wells Fargo CEO or a captain of industry, is cathartic and entertaining but perhaps a little bit over dramatic.
 Just a bit.
 This book is an extension of those Senate hearing that show-case Warren’s demonization of the big bad corporate bureaucracy, and the complacency of the upper middle class when it comes to how (some) companies* create value.

 Bill Gates Joke and How Averages Are Deceiving